Skip to main content

 Bring awork right into your AI conversations.

-With the MCP Server, you can connect your awork workspace directly to Claude or Codex (ChatGPT), so your AI assistant can access tasks, projects, docs and more from your awork workspace.
+With the MCP Server, you can connect your awork workspace directly to ChatGPT, Claude or most other AI tools, so your AI assistant can access tasks, projects, docs and more from your awork workspace.

 What you can do with it